Open Gromov-Witten invariants from the Fukaya category: Introduction

 Classical enumerative mirror symmetry for the quintic threefold states (see \cite{Can}) that the closed Gromov-Witten invariants of the quintic threefold, $X$, can be computed from the period integrals of a mirror family $Y$.
 Morrison \cite{Mor} rephrased enumerative mirror symmetry as an isomorphism of variations of Hodge structures (VHS) associated to $X$ and $Y$.
 On $Y$ the VHS is given by the hodge structure on $H^*(Y)$, the connection is the Gauss-Manin connection.
 The VHS associated to $X$ is given by quantum cohomology, equipped with the quantum connection.
 Morrison furthermore showed how a splitting of the Hodge filtration of a VHS, arising from the monodromy weight filtration, gives rise to enumerative invariants.
 For $X$, these are the genus $0$ Gromov-Witten invariants.

-In his ICM address, Kontsevich conjectured a homological mirror symmetry, which in the Calabi-Yau setting states that for a symplectic space $X$ there exists a mirror (complex) space $Y$ such that: Kontsevich moreover conjectured that this homological mirror symmetry implies enumerative mirror symmetry.
+In his ICM address, Kontsevich conjectured a homological mirror symmetry, which in the Calabi-Yau setting states that for a symplectic space $X$ there exists a mirror (complex) space $Y$ such that there is a quasi-equivalence: Kontsevich moreover conjectured that this homological mirror symmetry implies enumerative mirror symmetry.

 For Calabi-Yau hypersurfaces in projective space, Sheridan \cite{She12} proves homological mirror symmetry.
 Ganatra-Perutz-Sheridan \cite{GPS} show that for certain Calabi-Yaus, whose VHS is of Hodge-Tate type, the Gromov-Witten invariants predicted in \cite{Can} are indeed extractable from the Fukaya category.
 The main tool here is the negative cyclic open closed map $\OC^-$, constructed by \cite{FOOO} and \cite{Ga19}, which maps the VHS associated to the Fukaya category, $HC_*^-(Fuk(X))$, to the quantum cohomology.
 The work by Ganatra-Perutz-Sheridan relies on work they announced, \cite{GPS2}, which shows that $\OC^-$ indeed respects the structure of the VHS.